fermyon/developer/content/spin/install.md

 $ curl -fsSL https://developer.fermyon.com/downloads/install.sh | bash
 ```

-It's highly recommended to add Spin to a folder, which is on your path, e.g.:
+Once you have run the installer script, it is highly recommended to add Spin to a folder, which is on your path, e.g.:

 <!-- @selectiveCpy -->